What are the basics of music marketing?

 5. Live Performance is Still the Best Way to Make Fans

-Even though we live in a world with a lot of noise and distraction, the best way for a musician to get people excited about what they’re doing is live performance.
+The best way for you to get people excited about what you’re doing is live performance.

 Even skeptical, cynical people sometimes get pumped up after seeing and hearing you play!

-So you have to use these opportunities wisely; it isn’t just about quantity.
+So you must these opportunities wisely – it isn’t just about playing tons of shows.

 When you’re just getting started, sure, you want to get out as much as you can, because playing live is just going to make you so much better as an artist (really).

 But there comes a time when it’s stupid to repeat that process, because you’ll tire out your local fans, and you’ll probably catch yourself playing in less-than-ideal venues.